-The Company had no material provisions at February 29, 2020 and February 28, 2019.
+The Company had no material provisions as at February 28, 2021 and February 29, 2020.

-(xv) Restoration, Rehabilitation and Environmental Obligations
+(p) Restoration, Rehabilitation and Environmental Obligations

 A legal or constructive obligation to incur restoration, rehabilitation and environmental costs may arise when environmental disturbance is caused by the exploration, development or ongoing production of a mineral property interest.
 Such costs arising from the decommissioning of plant and other site preparation work, discounted to their net present value, are provided for as soon as the obligation to incur such costs arises.
-Discount rates using a pretax rate that reflects the time value of money are used to calculate the net present value.
+Discount rates using a pre-tax rate that reflects the time value of money are used to calculate the net present value.
 These costs are charged against profit or loss over the economic life of the related asset, through amortization using either a unit-of-production or the straight-line method as appropriate.
 The related liability is adjusted for each period for the unwinding of the discount rate and for changes to the current market-based discount rate, amount or timing of the underlying cash flows needed to settle the obligation.
 Costs for restoration of subsequent site damage that is created on an ongoing basis during production are provided for at their net present values and charged against profits as extraction progresses.
-The Company has no material restoration, rehabilitation and environmental costs as at February 29, 2020 and February 28, 2019.
+The Company has no material restoration, rehabilitation and environmental costs as at February 28, 2021 and February 29, 2020.